 - CA = number of customers acquired during the time period

 - CB = number of customers at the beginning of the time period

 Your repeat customer rate is the percentage of your customer base that has made more than one purchase from you over a specific period of time.
 Repeat purchases don’t necessarily equate to retention or loyalty, but they can indicate customers who are likely to continue buying from and potentially evangelize your business.

-It’s also an important metric to know as over 40% of your revenue can be attributed to your repeat customers.
+It’s also an important metric to understand since between 20 - 60% of your revenue can be attributed to your repeat customers.